dedis/odyssey/docs/design.md

 helper, which is used by all the 3 http servers.

 # About the DARCs

+DARCs are the elements protecting the resources on the blockchain.
+See the [DARC repo](https://github.com/dedis/cothority/tree/master/darc) for more infos.

 In order to later display the content of each DARC, the following table sets the vocabulary of each identites and DARCs: